chitosan/AMBER-Umbrella_COM_restraint_tutorial/README.md

 ![Alt text](/figures/moh_pull.png?raw=true "Pulling: distance vs time")

-We can now extract windows with 1A spacing along the z-axis and run windows from each.
+We can now extract windows with 2A spacing along the z-axis and run windows from each.

-If you downloaded the tar file, all outputs from the simulation have been moved into "./md_output" (minus the trajectory files).
+All outputs from the simulation have been moved into "./md_output" (minus the trajectory files).

 # Step 4: Windows
 First we need to extract starting points for each window run from the pulling trajectory.